 |Enlist friends and colleagues to campaign on any candidates’ behalf by sending emails, making phone calls, posting on personal social media accounts.||Use official Academy or organization unit social media channels, Facebook groups, websites, electronic mailing lists or Community of Interest posts to promote candidacy.|

-Role of Elected and Appointed and officials in the Academy, Affiliates, District, DPGs, MIGs, CDR, ACEND, House of Delegates
+Role of Elected and Appointed Officials in the Academy, Affiliates, Districts, DPGs, MIGs, CDR, ACEND, House of Delegates

 |Support and encourage voting in general and emphasize member participation in the elections.||Use disparaging or negative comments against opposing candidates.|

 |May show personal support for a candidate via non-Academy related electronic mailing lists or communication platforms without mentioning their leadership position.
 For example, leaders can say, "As a colleague of candidate X, expressing my personal opinion, I support her/his candidacy for the office of X."||If showing support through written personal communications, signature line may not display leadership position.|

 |Beginning January 1, Organizational units promote all candidates (even if there is just one) associated with their unit equally via DPG, MIG, CDR, ACEND, Affiliate, and District communications (social media, newsletters, website, etc.).
 For example, organizational units can say, To read about the candidates running for national and XYZ offices and to cast your vote, visit the Academy elections webpage.
 Several XYZ members are running for national office, and we encourage you to support them (you may name the candidates).|